bsinger98/CyberGridSim/FDIA_Attacks/README.md

 ## Run a batch FDIA experiment

-To run many FDIA experiments, like the experiment in the paper, run `FDIA_batch_experiment.m`.
+To run many FDIA experiments, like Finding 5 in the paper, run `FDIA_batch_experiment.m`.

 N in `FDIA_batch_experiment.m` is the number of trials to run.
 Each trial